 Prehistory and background

 After that, Saudi Arabia finally refused to maintain indifferent neutrality and, to the great displeasure of the Americans, supported in Egypt its own coup d'état, by the year 2013, leading to the rule of Abdel Fattah al-Sisi.
 Since then, the discord between the two neighbors has only worsened, and Qatar, in response to the removal of his man from power, released into the open air the most influential in the Sunni world theologian Karadagi, who for months called for the overthrow of the royal system existing in Saudi Arabia.
-The Saudis used similar methods and collected around themselves the effects of the Salafi ulama, periodically trying to use them to recognize the current emirs of Qatar as illegitimate heirs and usurpers of the throne.
+The Saudis used similar methods and gathered around themselves accessible to the influence of the Salafi ulema, periodically trying to use them to recognize the current emirs of Qatar as illegitimate heirs and usurpers of the throne.

-Eventually, by the time of 2014, the intensity of mutual passions had reached such a level that all the ambassadors of those regional regimes who had recalled them today were recalled from Doha.
-The further aggravation lasted eight months and continued until high-ranking US officials began to arrive in Kuwait.
+Eventually, by the time of 2014, the intensity of mutual passions had reached such a level that all ambassadors of those regional regimes who had recalled them today were recalled from Doha.
+The further aggravation dragged on for eight months and lasted until high-ranking US officials began arriving in Kuwait.
 Today, history repeats itself in a mirror image, with the essential exception that the reasons for its emergence, as well as the geopolitical consequences of the current situation, go far beyond the scope of internal regional contradictions.

-Nevertheless, the formal appeal for the beginning of the current crisis was the May appeal of the emir of Qatar in the congratulatory speech of the law enforcement academy, where the latter stated about the serious plans of the ruling regime to reconsider international relations with Iran, Hezbollah and Israel, and in favor of their cardinal improvement.
+Nevertheless, the formal motivation for the beginning of the current crisis was the May appeal of the Emir of Qatar in the congratulatory speech of the law enforcement academy, where the latter stated about the serious plans of the ruling regime to reconsider international relations with Iran, Hezbollah and Israel, and in favor of their cardinal improvement.
 Later the video was publicly available.
-The Saudis, taking advantage of the arrival of Donald Trump, played an advancing lead by six Arab states - Saudi Arabia, Egypt, the UAE, Bahrain, Yemen and Libya, declaring Doha to immediately break diplomatic relations.
-This was followed by the termination of the transport connection and the expulsion of the subjects of Qatar from these countries, the receipt of Doha's list of demands from thirteen points, the refusal, the beginning of mutual accusations and the further growth of bilateral opposition ...
+The Saudis, taking advantage of the arrival of Donald Trump, played an advancing lead by six Arab states - Saudi Arabia, Egypt, the United Arab Emirates, Bahrain, Yemen and Libya, declaring Doha to immediately break diplomatic relations.
+This was followed by the termination of the transport message and the expulsion of the subjects of Qatar from these countries, the receipt of Doha's list of demands from thirteen points, the refusal, the beginning of mutual accusations and the further growth of bilateral opposition ...

 The real causes of the Qatari crisis

-I. Terrorism.The accusations of terrorism presented to Qatar as the official reason for its Middle Eastern isolation can not withstand any rational criticism.
-Points such as "granting asylum to radical movement leaders, propagating the ideology of al-Qaeda (an organization banned in Russia) and IG (an organization banned in the Russian Federation), interfering in the affairs of neighboring independent states, financing terrorist Formations "and so on, can easily be applied to the accusers themselves.
+I. Terrorism.The accusations of terrorism presented to Qatar as the official reason for its isolation in the Middle East do not hold up to any rational criticism.
+Such points as "granting asylum to the leaders of radical movements, propagation of the ideology of al-Qaeda (an organization whose activities are banned in the Russian Federation) and IG (an organization banned in the Russian Federation), interference in the affairs of neighboring independent states, financing of terrorist formations "and so on, can easily be applied to the accusers themselves.
 It has long been no secret that Qatar created these terrorist groups banned in Russia, along with Saudi Arabia - they were sponsored, trained and trained by both countries and are their common history of crimes before the safety of humanity.
 The real reason for the Qatari crisis is not this.

 Even in Yemen, Qatar planned to organize its own alternative project and in a new way to register in it the sole role of the emirate.
 As a result, by the time of the beginning of the current crisis, literally each of the surrounding countries wanted to reduce the ambitions of the conceited territorial rival to at least zero.

 III.
 Iran.Religious schism between Sunnis and Shiites for centuries was the main conflict in the Middle East region.
-In this regard, a significant reason for the anti-Qatar demarche is the statement made on his behalf about the need for rapprochement with Shiite Iran, the main geopolitical opponent of the Sunni monarchies.
+In this regard, the significant cause of the anti-Qatar demarche is the statement made on his behalf about the need to get closer to the Shiite Iran, the main geopolitical opponent of the Sunni monarchies.
 Qatar, however, was forced to establish relations with him.
 The reason for this is that the "North Dome" deposit, being developed by Doha, is located not only within its territorial waters, but also in the waters of neighboring Iran.
-And if previously under sanctions Tehran could not begin to develop its own part of the deposit, now the situation has changed, and Qatar could not fail to take into account the Iranian view.
+And if previously the Tehran under sanctions could not begin to develop its own part of the deposit, now the situation has changed, and Qatar could not fail to take into account the Iranian opinion that was manifested.

 Plus, the delay in the intervention gave Trump and indirect benefits, such as the possibility of hosting the World Cup in 2022 in his country, as the struggle for the venue of his Qatar was won by America.

-V. Geopolitics, Russia, gas are the main reasons for the unfolding conflict.Sovereign investment fund of Qatar was organized in 2005 year, and by January of 2017, its capital was no less than 335 billion dollars.
-In June 2013, the fund of Qatar became the owner of 2,95% of the authorized capital of VTB, in September 2016, the owner of 24,99% of shares in Pulkovo airport.
+V. Geopolitics, Russia, gas are the main reasons for the unfolding conflict.Sovereign investment fund of Qatar was organized in 2005 year, and by January of 2017, its capital was at least 335 billion dollars.
+In June 2013, the fund of Qatar became the owner of 2,95% of the authorized capital of VTB, in September 2016-th - the owner of 24,99% of shares of Pulkovo airport.
 In December of the same year, they acquired 19,5% of Rosneft shares in a consortium with Glencore, and in June 2017 began active negotiations to purchase an 25 percentage stake in the Independent Oil and Gas Company (which is under direct US sanctions).
 Today, the fund extensively supports cooperation with the Russian Direct Investment Fund and studies projects with a total volume of 6,5 billion.

 From the above figures it is clear that Qatar actively cooperated with Russia before the active phase of the Syrian "civil" war and immediately after the intervention of our country in its military realities.
 And this in turn means that a short failure in several years was due to the participation of Doha in someone else's geopolitical project, and in a way in which Russia was no longer a companion player.
 This, of course, is about the American cross-border pipeline Qatar-Europe.

-Unlike previous elites in Washington, which planned to bring Qatar to the EU market and thereby squeeze Russia out of it, the current ones behind Donald Trump profess a different policy.
+Unlike previous elites of Washington who planned to bring Qatar to the EU market and thereby squeeze Russia out of it, the current ones behind Donald Trump profess a different policy.
 Their method of ousting Russia from the EU consists in delivering exclusively American liquefied gas to its energy markets.
-And, of course, in this strategy of Qatar in conjunction with Moscow, this plan is extremely disadvantageous.
-On the one hand, in the United States for the liquefaction of such large quantities of blue fuel as yet there is no necessary infrastructure, and on the other, its construction will take at least ten years.
+And, of course, in this strategy of Qatar, in conjunction with Moscow, this plan is extremely unfavorable.
+On the one hand, there is no necessary infrastructure for liquefying so large quantities of blue fuel in the United States, and on the other hand, its construction will take at least ten years.
 For comparison: the volume of Russian supplies to Germany alone in 2015 amounted to about 45,3 billion cubic meters, and this in terms of not less than 32 million tons.
 To transport this amount of US fuel, it would take 329 Creole Spirit tankers for one year, or one supertanker per day in the EU.
-And this despite the fact that the number of such ships in the world today varies around four hundred.
+And this despite the fact that today in the world the number of such ships fluctuates around four hundred.

 Given this, Qatar, of course, plans to fight, while for our country any outcome of the situation around Doha is a satisfactory result.
 First, in the course of the conflict, Qatar has already announced about doubling its own gas production, and this poses problematic LNG projects for us in the US and Australia under big questions.
 Second, seventy percent of the new US LNG capacity planned for implementation over the next decade from Texas to Australia still does not have investment decisions.

-The Qatari crisis once again demonstrated to the world that the Arab states can not rally due to acute domestic competition.
-And this divides the Middle East not only on the axis of the Sunnis and Shiites, but also determines the relationship of Qatar with Egypt and even with Saudi Arabia within the very same single Sunni entity.
-This circumstance qualitatively increases the possibilities of Moscow for a profitable political maneuver and allows Russia not to occupy those uncomfortable positions under which one of the opposing sides will have to take.
+The Qatari crisis once again demonstrated to the world that the Arab states can not rally due to severe domestic competition.
+And this divides the Middle East not only on the axis of the Sunnis and Shiites, but also determines the relationship of Qatar with Egypt and even with Saudi Arabia within the very earlier single Sunni formation.
+This circumstance qualitatively enhances Moscow's opportunities for a profitable political maneuver and allows Russia not to occupy those uncomfortable positions under which one of the opposing sides will have to take.
 The geopolitical party is actively continuing, but Russia's success is already encouraging.